Main content start

 Faculty hosts: Chaitan Khosla and Justin Du Bois

 Antonio Del Rio Flores earned a doctorate in chemical and biomolecular engineering from UC-Berkeley in 2023.
 Del Rio Flores studies natural products with the aim of developing new treatments for human diseases and uncovering novel enzymology.
-He will work with Chaitan Khosla to study the biosynthesis of a natural product (NOCAP) produced by bacteria associated with clinical cases of nocardiosis, a potentially life-threatening pulmonary disease.
+He works with Chaitan Khosla to study the biosynthesis of a natural product (NOCAP) produced by bacteria associated with clinical cases of nocardiosis, a potentially life-threatening pulmonary disease.
 By researching the biological activity of NOCAP, Del Rio Flores plans to further our understanding of host–pathogen interactions to uncover new ways to treat nocardiosis.

 Faculty host: Eva Silverstein

 Yuk Ting Albert Law earned a doctorate in physics from Columbia University in 2021 and was a postdoctoral scholar at Harvard.
 Law’s research focuses on a theoretical curved space (called “de Sitter space”) that undergoes an accelerating expansion just like our own universe.
 His work has contributed to the knowledge of black holes and Euclidean path integrals in de Sitter space, an important tool in studies of semiclassical quantum gravity.
-Law will work with SSF faculty host Eva Silverstein to explore a bottom-up approach to developing a microscopic model of quantum gravity in de Sitter space.
+Law works with SSF faculty host Eva Silverstein to explore a bottom-up approach to developing a microscopic model of quantum gravity in de Sitter space.

 Faculty hosts: Amir Dembo and Sourav Chatterjee